 Other questions?
 Contact us at https://aws.amazon.com/contact-us/aws-training/

 Amazon Web Services (AWS) is a collection of digital infrastructure services that developers can leverage when developing their applications.
 These services can be provisioned on-demand via multiple methods, such as automatically deploying services based on a schedule and intelligently responding to infrastructure events.

-- AWS Management Console: The AWS Management Console is a web application for managing Amazon Web Services.
-The Console provides an intuitive user interface for performing many AWS tasks, such as working with Amazon S3 buckets, launching and connecting to Amazon EC2 instances, and setting Amazon CloudWatch alarms.
+AWS Management Console: This is a web application for managing Amazon Web Services.
+The console provides an intuitive user interface for performing many AWS tasks, such as working with Amazon S3 buckets, launching Amazon EC2 instances, and setting Amazon CloudWatch alarms.

 This lab covers: